8 Tips for Authentic and Effective Email Newsletter Writing

 All great questions.

 I love email, so I’m thrilled to discuss this topic with you.
-There’s definitely lots of figuring out to do with email newsletters.
-Like most advice, especially intuitive writing advice, there’s no one-size-fits-all answer.
+Like most advice, especially intuitive writing advice, there are no one-size-fits-all answers.
 And even what works for someone today will change.

-There's no one set of answers that will work for everyone or will work for you every time.
-It's going to change.
+There's no one set of solutions that will work for everyone or will work for you every time.
+How you write your weekly email newsletters will likely change and evolve over time — just like you.

 Let yourself have fun with your email newsletter writing.
-Never force the words — your readers can tell.
+Never force the words — your readers can tell if you’re forcing an email just to hit a made-up deadline in a fake system of time.

 Below you’ll find answers to these email newsletter questions.
 I encourage you to try on some of the advice and see what works for you.
 Play and have fun with it!